rubyguides

 result.foo.bar

 This is useful when passing objects into views or templates where calling undefined methods should silently return nil rather than raising exceptions.
-However, for domain logic where you want specific “nothing” behaviour (empty string, zero, empty array), a custom Null Object with defined return values is more expressive.
+However, for domain logic where you want specific “nothing” behaviour, such as an empty string, zero, or an empty array, a custom null object with defined return values is more expressive.

 Logging is everywhere.
 Passing a real logger in tests or CLI scripts is noise.
 A Null Logger solves this: